coderamen666/srd-v3.5-md/epic/epic-spells.md

 -   **Spell Resistance:** Yes
 -   **To Develop:** 738,000 gp; 15 days; 29,520 XP.
 Seeds: *slay* (DC
     25), *animate dead* (DC 23), *delude* (DC 14).
-Factors: change undead type to ghoul (--10 DC), apply to all five senses (+8 DC), 1-action casting time (+20 DC).
+Factors: change undead type to ghoul (–10 DC), apply to all five senses (+8 DC), 1-action casting time (+20 DC).

 The character instantly slays a single target and at the same moment animate the body so that it appears that nothing has happened to the creature.
-The target's companions (if any) do not immediately realize what has transpired.
+The target’s companions (if any) do not immediately realize what has transpired.
 The target receives a Fortitude saving throw to survive the attack.
 If the save fails, the target remains in its exact position with no apparent ill effects.
-In reality, it is now a ghoul under the character's control.
-The target's companions notice nothing unusual about the state of the target until they interact with it, at which time each companion receives a Will saving throw to notice discrepancies.
+In reality, it is now a ghoul under the character’s control.
+The target’s companions notice nothing unusual about the state of the target until they interact with it, at which time each companion receives a Will saving throw to notice discrepancies.
 The ghoul serves the character indefinitely.
 The